digitag1971/MAAS/README.md

 MAAS is conceived as an open research project, with the understanding that its development could take diverse directions depending on the specific aspects investigated, the materials chosen, the available machinery and facilities, and emerging research opportunities.
 As an independent research group, the team is open to collaborations and actively seeking research funding opportunities.
 Furthermore, they are available for mentoring workshops and seminars in both academic and non-academic settings.

 ## Research Project Team
-- Andrea Graziano - computational designer - Co-de-iT
+- Andrea Graziano - architect & computational designer - Co-de-iT
 - Tommaso Venturini - architect/engineer - rammed earth specialist
 - Marco Palma - computational designer - TUWien & Co-de-iT